denchiklut/ssr-boilerplate/README.md

 [![license](https://img.shields.io/github/license/nhn/tui.editor.svg)](https://github.com/nhn/tui.editor/blob/master/LICENSE) [![PRs welcome](https://img.shields.io/badge/PRs-welcome-ff69b4.svg)](https://github.com/nhn/tui.editor/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22)

 You can use this project as a boilerplate for your SSR applications.
-Feel free to suggest improvements
+Feel free to suggest improvements If you are looking for **renderToPipeableStream** setup switch to the [feat/pipable-stream](https://github.com/denchiklut/ssr-boilerplate/tree/feat/pipable-stream) branch

 ## Features